igops/kit_course_php/lesson1/README.md

 3. Connect to Docker container:
 $ docker-compose exec php /bin/bash;

-4. Navigate to lesson1:
+4. Ensure you are at the application root:
-$ cd /app/lesson1
+$ cd /app

 5. Build project:
 $ composer install